fcgan/Rebuttal/README.md

 >> ![Image text](https://github.com/fcgan/Rebuttal/blob/master/imgs/featureMap/conv25.png)

 ### 3. t-SNE and PCA plots for different source objects
 >> We randomly select 1000 samples to extract features and do t-SNE and PCA plot for different source.
+The plot on left is t-SNE and the right is PCA plot.

 >>> Plots for Toxo40 source